TrevorVillwock/synth_sandbox/README.md

 ## Current bugs

-There's a strange delay after checking either of the checkboxes or choosing a new rhythmic value.
-From the print statements you can see that the new s
+"Hz" displays correctly after the number box in the first column bu in the second column it's on a new line